 - Cooking: Like with any pasta, it is important not to overcook your filled pasta.
 Since you don’t want your pasta bursting, when you first drop the pasta in the water, shake the pot by the handles gently to prevent the pasta from sticking to the bottom and to each other.

-- Ravioli: likely the most popular filled pasta shape.
-Ravioli are most commonly square and can have straight or fluted edges.
-Traditional fillings vary across regions, with most popular being spinach & ricotta.
-Using a Ravioli Mould make them look very neat and tidy, but we don’t use one for a more rustic home-made look.
 To shape ravioli, roll out two thin sheets of pasta.
 Pipe or spoon your filling on one of them leaving approx 3-4 cm between depending on the size of your ravioli.
 Carefully place the other pasta sheet on top draping it down in between piles of filling to avoid air being trapped.
-Press around each mound to seal well pressing outward toward edges, pushing out any air pockets.
+Press around each mound to seal well pressing outward toward the edges, pushing out any air pockets.
 Using a sharp knife, a ravioli stamp or a cutter, cut out even squares of ravioli.

-- Girasoli: this pasta shape gets its name from a beautiful sunflower (girasoli means sunflower in Italian).
-It is essentially a round ravioli with fluted edge.
+This pasta shape gets its name from a beautiful sunflower (girasoli means sunflower in Italian).
+It is essentially a round ravioli with a fluted edge.
 Use the same technique as making the ravioli (method above).
 We opted to use a girasoli stamp to make ours.

-- Mezzaluna: half-moon shaped filled pasta is native to Tyrol.
-Similarly to ravioli, mezzalune are filled with both vegetarian or meaty fillings and served with a variety of sauces including pesto, tomato or butter sauce.
+Half-moon shaped filled pasta is native to Tyrol.
+Similarly to ravioli, mezzaluna is filled with both vegetarian or meaty fillings and served with a variety of sauces including pesto, tomato or butter sauce.
 To make Mezzaluna Pasta, cut rounds of thinly rolled out pasta dough.
 Pipe/ spoon the filling in the centre.
-Fold the dough over to create a half circle and seal the edge with your fingers.
-Finally, press the edge down with the frok to create indents.
+Fold the dough over to create a half-circle and seal the edge with your fingers.
+Finally, press the edge down with the fork to create indents.

-- Cappelletti: similar in shape to tortelloni, we made these with a circle of dough to start.
+Similar in shape to tortelloni, we made these with a circle of dough to start with.
 Cappelletti means ‘small hats’ in Italian.
 After you’ve added your filling, simply fold it to form a semi-circle and bring the bottom corners together.
 The signature move in shaping the cappelletti is folding down the brim of each hat.
 These are traditionally filled with meat and served in poultry broth.

-- Agnolotti: smaller than ravioli, these are made by folding the pasta sheet over the filling, making it square shape, but with only three fluted edges.
-Originating in Piedmont region, agnolotti are traditionally filled with vegetables or mushrooms.
+Smaller than ravioli, these are made by folding the pasta sheet over the filling, making it a square shape, but with only three fluted edges.
+Originating in the Piedmont region, agnolotti are traditionally filled with vegetables or mushrooms.

 Another variation of Sacchetti or Sacchetinni are made by pulling the dough up and around the filling and crimping off the neck, leaving some pasta overhanging.